Email Marketing Conversion Rate Benchmarks & 8 Proven Strategies for 2026

 Additionally, email is now integral to every part of the shopping journey because it provides an opportunity to continually nudge audiences toward certain actions.
 For example, Oliver Bonas increased its revenue by 762% through the smart use of email marketing, sending customers communications to opt in to certain segments, reminders, and abandoned-cart notices.

-In this article, we look at what organizations can do to maximize the ROI of their email marketing efforts by boosting their conversion rate.
+In this article, we look at what organizations can do to maximize the ROI of their email marketing efforts by examining industry benchmarks and implementing 8 proven strategies to boost conversion rates.

 What Is the Conversion Rate in Email Marketing?